Updating Your Mid-Century House?

 Electricity and natural gas powered the post-war furnace, not coal or wood.

-In the days when a wood-burning fireplace or coal stove was the main heat source, heating a house took a lot of work cutting wood or shoveling coal.
+In the days when a wood-burning fireplace or coal-fed furnace was the main heat source, heating a house took a lot of work cutting wood or shoveling coal.

 Building up rather than out made the most efficient use of heat rising from the first floor to also warm the second (and possibly, the third).

-But, in the post-war years, cheap, reliable central heat produced by electricity or natural gas was available by adjusting the thermostat.
+But, in the post-war years, cheap, reliable central heat produced by electricity or natural gas was available on demand just by adjusting the thermostat.

 It made Ranch houses possible in cold climates.

-Without central heating and air-conditioning, the ranch-style would probably be nothing more than an interesting Southwest regional curiosity; something like the Tidewater style of the deep South or the Pueblo style of yhe American Southwest.
+Without central heating and air-conditioning, the ranch-style house would probably be nothing more than an interesting regional curiosity; something like the Tidewater style of the deep South or the Spanish Pueblo houses popular in the Desert Southwest.

 As the ranch style migrated north and east it shed much of its characteristic southwest flavor and began showing more Prairie-style influences – at least in more affluent neighborhoods.